Content on this page was generated by AI and has not been manually reviewed.

 How do I turn off Edge Secure Network?

 Open Edge Settings > Privacy, search, and services > Secure Network or a similar label and toggle it off.
 Restart Edge to confirm the change.
-Does microsoft edge have a built in vpn

 Will turning off Edge VPN affect my Windows VPNs or other apps?

 No. Disabling Edge’s Secure Network only affects Edge traffic.
 If you have a separate VPN app, it remains separate unless you uninstall it or disable its service.
+Closest vpn server to india: how to pick the fastest nearby vpn server for low latency, streaming, and gaming 2026

 Can I still use a VPN with Edge after disabling Secure Network?